Opportunity Funds Program Scholars do not receive a scholarship from EducationUSA to study in the U.S. The scholar must

 We will not cover the cost of mandatory immunizations, medical tests, expenses for which you can get a fee waiver.
-If OFP Scholars receive a voucher for expenses such as the CSS profile fee, credential evaluation or application to certain institutions, we will not cover such costs.

 Opportunity Funds Program Scholars must attend all group sessions held at the location to which they applied: Lagos or Abuja.
 Advisers will need to spend time with each scholar so as to provide the best guidance for them.
 This will take place from the time of selection in July of the year you apply until at least December of that year.
 However, meetings will continue to take place until you receive a fully funded admission and leave for the U.S. in August of the following year.